astral-sh/ruff/README.md

 """  # noqa: E501
 ```

-To ignore all errors across an entire file, Ruff supports Flake8's `# flake8: noqa` directive (or,
+To ignore all violations across an entire file, Ruff supports Flake8's `# flake8: noqa` directive
-equivalently, `# ruff: noqa`).
-Adding either of those directives to any part of a file will disable
+(or, equivalently, `# ruff: noqa`).
+Adding either of those directives to any part of a file will
-error reporting for the entire file.
+disable enforcement across the entire file.

 For targeted exclusions across entire files (e.g., "Ignore all F841 violations in
 `/path/to/file.py`"), see the [`per-file-ignores`](#per-file-ignores) configuration setting.